How the Bucks emerged from Jabari Parker’s injury as the East’s sleeping giant

 — Milwaukee Bucks (@Bucks) April 1, 2017

-All those moving parts in Parker’s absence have somehow solidified the Bucks as the East’s most winning team at 14 wins in March.
+All those moving parts in Parker’s absence somehow solidified the Bucks as the East’s winningest team in the month of March, rolling up a 14-4 record.
 Their defense improved with Middleton in the lineup, but little else has changed in terms of scheme.
-They’re not a great rebounding team, which is weird for their size, but they play slow and smart in the halfcourt, ranking as one of the league’s top teams in terms of passing, taking care of the ball and shooting efficiently, thanks in part to easy transition buckets off forced turnovers and almost 40 points on 32 shots at the rim per game.
+They’re not a great rebounding team, which is weird given all their size.
+But they play slow and smart in the half court, ranking as one of the league’s top teams in terms of passing, taking care of the ball and shooting efficiently, thanks in part to easy transition buckets off forced turnovers and almost 40 points on 32 shots at the rim per game.

 Kudos to Kidd, whose status as a future Hall of Famer and champion commands the respect of a young team, which allows his philosophy to sink in, even at a time when all hope seemed lost.

-“Coach Kidd has done a terrific job being patient while we’ve been in our lows, while we weren’t having good stretches,” said Brogdon, who’s transitioned from college two-guard to NBA point guard as a rookie, “and he’s coached us really well to this point, and I think he deserves credit.”
+“Coach Kidd has done a terrific job being patient while we’ve been in our lows, while we weren’t having good stretches,” said Brogdon, who has transitioned from college two-guard to NBA point guard as a rookie, “and he’s coached us really well to this point, and I think he deserves credit.”

 Kidd constructed a diverse coaching staff of basketball lifers, former players and rising star Sean Sweeney, a 33-year-old college point guard charged with molding Milwaukee’s multi-positional players into a defense capable of covering more ground than thought possible, a string of arms switching and contracting from the 3-point line to the basket and back again.
 This season also brought Terry, who acts an extension of the coaching staff in the locker room.